-Naomi Wynter-Vincent is the founder of London Rolfing, and works in London and Luton.
-She is a Certified Advanced Rolfer™, having completed her practitioner training in London (with the British Academy of Rolfing Structural Integration), and her advanced training in Munich (at the European Rolfing Association).
+Naomi Wynter-Vincent is the founder of London Rolfing, working in both London and Luton.
+She is one of a small number of UK practitioners with Certified Advanced Rolfer™ status, having completed her practitioner training in London (with the British Academy of Rolfing Structural Integration), and her advanced training in Munich (at the European Rolfing Association).
 Both training institutes are affiliated to the Rolf Institute of Structural Integration, based in Boulder, Colorado.

 She also holds a first degree from Cambridge University (Social and Political Sciences), Masters degrees from the University of Sussex and UCL, and a PhD in psychoanalysis and literature from the University of Sussex, focusing on the work of Wilfred Bion.